Approximate and Weighted Data Reconstruction Attack in Federated Learning: Numerical Experiments

-In this section, we conduct numerical experiments to validate the effectiveness of our proposed AWA method given in \Cref{alg_DataRecAttack}.
-We first introduce experimental environments and implementation details used in our experiments.
-We then explain the choice of hyperparameters and describe the evaluation metrics.
-Finally, we test our proposed AWA method for image data reconstructions and compare its performance with two state-of-the-art methods, namely AGIC \cite{xu2022agic} and DLG \cite{zhu2019deep}), in attacking various FedAvg scenarios.
+In this section, we report numerical results.
+We first describe the experimental setup and implementation details.
+We then explain the choice of hyperparameters and evaluation metrics.
+Finally, we test AWA on image data reconstruction and compare its performance with three state-of-the-art methods, namely iDLG \cite{zhao2020idlg}, AGIC \cite{xu2022agic}, and GENG \cite{geng2023improved}, across various scenarios.
+The source code for our AWA method is available at \url{https://github.com/DCN-FAU-AvH/FL-AWA-attack}.